 Entry to Sunningdale

-Below is a brief outline of what prospective parents can expect during the admissions process at Sunningdale.
+We are very aware that choosing a prep school may be one of the most important decisions you make for your children.
+We want to make that process as easy as possible.
+Below is an outline of what you can expect.
 If you have any questions, please do not hesitate to contact us on 01344 620159, or via email at firstname.lastname@example.org

 In October of the year before a boy is due to start, we will request references from their previous schools.
 We want to make sure that the boys will cope with the curriculum we offer and that they will settle well into life at Sunningdale.
 Formal offers will be made on receipt of these references.